Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Preliminaries

 Cluster categories were invented to provide an additive categorification of cluster algebras.
-We will not discuss cluster algebras in this paper, but we remark that \textbf{cluster-tilting objects} in $\mathcal{C}_Q$, which we will define shortly, are in bijection with clusters of the cluster algebra $\mathcal{A}_Q$ associated to $Q$.
+We will not discuss cluster algebras in this paper, but we remark that \textbf{cluster-tilting objects} in $\mathcal{C}_Q$, which we now define, are in bijection with the clusters of the cluster algebra $\mathcal{A}_Q$ associated to $Q$.

 \begin{definition}(\cite{bmrrt}) We say $T \in \mathcal{C}_Q$ is a \textbf{cluster-tilting object} if\\ (1) $\text{Ext}_{\mathcal{C}_Q}^1(T,T) = 0$ and \\ (2) $T = \bigoplus_{i = 1}^nT_i$ where $\{T_i\}_{i=1}^n$ is a maximal collection of pairwise non-isomorphic indecomposable objects in $\mathcal{C}_Q$. \end{definition}